 This post was submitted for the 2017 ChemEd X Call for Contributions: Creating a Classroom Culture.

-The April 2017 issue of the Journal of Chemical Education is now available online to subscribers.
-Topics featured in this issue include: green chemistry; environmental chemistry; using food chemistry to teach; 2016 Jame Bryant Award; development of important skills; chemical education research: assessment; advanced laboratories; from the archives: water quality.
+The August 2017 issue of the Journal of Chemical Education is now available online to subscribers.
+Topics featured in this issue include: visualizing the chemistry of climate change; environmental chemistry; chemistry education for medical preprofessionals; tools for learning and student engagement; training laboratory teaching assistants; biochemistry; forensic chemistry; nanoparticle experiments; materials science; resources for teaching; from the archives: climate change.